woocommerce/woocommerce/readme.txt

 * Fix - Preserve arrays in query strings when using orderby dropdown.
 * Fix - Move track pageview back to template_redirect to prevent headers_redirect, but give a later priority than canonical.
 * Fix - Product tabs when a product type doesn't exist yet.
+* Fix - Saving of variation download paths with special chars.
 * Localization - Added indian rupees
 * Localization - Updated French translation by absoluteweb
 * Localization - Updated Brazilian translaction by Claudio Sanches